 Trust me, it's much simpler than it looks on paper (that's why watching the video is just plain easier).
 Making these simple changes transformed our financial lives and has allowed us to get out of a very scary situation… and get ahead!
 Adapt the system to fit you and your family.
 And remember, if we can do it, you can do it 🙂

 MORE BUDGETING TIPS

-- If you prefer a more “techy” approach to tracking, you're like my husband.
+- If you prefer a more “techy” approach to tracking, then you're like my husband.
 He would rather shave his eyelids than carry around an envelope.
 He uses Mint.com to track his responsibilities because it's digital, has a fabulous free app, and connects with every loan, bank account, credit/debit card we have.
 Plus, he can also set and track financial goals.
 I recommend doing both because Mint is more comprehensive… but it didn't work for me in terms of keeping track of day to day spending.

 - If you have a long month – one with 5 weeks, you can either make the first or last week of the month longer to include the extra days, or simply divide your budget by 5 and keep all your weeks as 7-day weeks.
 Just do what works best for you.
 In our free printables we divided everything by 4 weeks to keep it uniform and simple.